AlphabetsAlphabets/TSC_MobileApp/README.md

 	Console.WriteLine(fullName);
 }
 ```
+You can mix both camelCase and snake_case named variables together, but it's not advised, unless it makes the code more readable.

 And be sure to write code that is clear.
 And leave nothing ambiguous, comments help.
 This example is a snippet
 from [Locate.cs](https://github.com/YJH16120/TSC_MobileApp/blob/master/MobileApp/Locate/Locate.cs).